 While I’d not been down here before, it turns out that I’m not the first person to experience this place.
 For thousands of years, people have migrated through the gap, which was historically one of just a handful of ways west through the Appalachian chain.
-Native Americans hunted and fished their way across the gap dating back hundreds of years, and a quarter million settlers passed through on their way to Kentucky and the Ohio Valley in the early 1800s.
+Native Americans hunted and fished their way across the gap dating back hundreds of years (at least), and a quarter million settlers passed through on their way to Kentucky and the Ohio Valley in the early 1800s.

 My trip came by way of modern highways, of course, while the settlers’ journey was made possible in part by Daniel Boone.
-His explorations of Virginia and Kentucky made him one of the first folk heroes in the United States—and inspired a coonskin-capped character in an incredibly stupid 1960s TV show (I stumbled onto it recently, and, much like my childhood moptop, it didn’t really stand the test of time).
+His explorations of Virginia and Kentucky made him one of the first folk heroes in the United States—and inspired a coonskin-capped character in an incredibly stupid 1960s TV show (I stumbled onto that show recently, and, much like my childhood moptop, it didn’t really stand the test of time).

 In 1775, Boone and his men built the route through the gap, called the Wilderness Road.
 He left his mark here and all across the region, and a lot of things in the area still bear his name–including Boonesboro, Kentucky, Boone, North Carolina, Daniel Boone State Forest, counties named Boone in seven different states, and of course Boone’s Farm strawberry wine (maybe the coonskin cap was for headaches?).